-- Make Paper Towel Ghosts.
+- Make Paper Towel Ghosts while you eat some Halloween Pancakes.
 Or for a more permanent decoration, try your hand at Tea Towel Ghosts.
 Supplies: Ping-pong balls, tea towels.

 - A Pumpkin Craft made out of a sock?
 Why not!
 You're probably got all the supplies for this one at home already.

 - Go ahead and figure out some alternatives to trick-or-treating, just to put your mind at ease about it.
 I know, I know.
 Door-to-door is where it's AT.
 But this situation is what it is.
 We're planning some at-home Halloween Carnival Games, with candy for prizes!
 Highlights: a DIY Ring Toss Game with lollipops for prizes, a DIY Bean Bag Toss, a candy-filled DIY Balloon Dart Game, Deer Pong and more.

 - Read our favorite Halloween Books for Kids and make Vampire Coffin Treats!
 Supplies: Dark chocolate Twinkies, white chocolate melts.